-The person whose name appears on the ADVANCE Driver Participation Agreement in the boxes marked "Primary Driver" is responsible for the safe usage of the ADVANCE system.
+The person whose name appears on the ADVANCE Driver Participation Agreement in tie boxes marked "Primary Driver" is responsible for the safe usage of the AD-VANCE system.

-Any other driver expected to drive the vehicle must be listed on the ADVANCE Driver Participation Agreement.
-The primary driver must instruct any other drivers regarding the safe operation of the unit.
+Any other driver expected to drive the vehicle must be listed on the ADVANCE Driver Participation Agreement The primary driver must instruct any other drivers regarding the safe operation of the unit.